addtt/ladder-vae-pytorch/README.md

 - Learned prior of the top layer (`--learn-top-prior`).
 - A form of data-dependent initialization of weights (`--data-dep-init`).
   See code for details.
+- freebits=1.0 in experiments with more than 6 stochastic layers, and 0.5 for
+  smaller models.
 - For everything else, see defaults (`_parse_args()` in `experiment.py`).

 With these settings, the number of parameters is roughly 1M per stochastic